weberBen/ChoiceFreeGenerator/README.md

   - *createStronglyConnectedGraph* (function) takes two main arguments *n* which is the desired number of nodes and *D* which is the maximun number of sucessors allowed for a node.
 The other arguments are for the graphical display.
   The function return a n-uplet (figure, graph, networkx graph) where figure is the figure where the networkx graph was plot

-An example of the uses of the functions :
+An example of the use of the functions :
 ```
 import SocketCommunication as sc